eric-becker/vdbench_graphite/README.md

 ```

 This will store metrics at 1 second granularity for 7 das, 5 second for 30 days, and 1 minute for 90 days.
 Adjust as necessary for your needs.

+## Caveats
+The single stat metrics at the top of the example dashboard can be hidden by clicking on the title.
+They will always show the last update received so bear that in mind if updates stop, they may still show values (including the background sparkle line) when no metrics are received.
+The larger graphs at the bottom will approrpriately show no value when IO stops (as reflected in the current column).

+Accurate time on both the client machine (web browser), the graphana server, and workers is appropriate for accurate stats.
+NTP is recommended.
+Graph rendering is done by the client browser and if the local time is off on that machine, the graphs will show as skewed in time.